Curriculum

 Bachelor of Architecture Professional Degree

-The School of Architecture offers a five-year program leading to the Bachelor of Architecture, a first professional degree which is accredited by the National Architectural Accrediting Board (NAAB).
-The architecture curriculum is designed to prepare students for a breadth of opportunities in the profession, offering a broad cultural and intellectual foundation in the liberal arts as they relate to the design of the environment at all scales.
-The discipline of architecture interpreted as a cultural practice is seen as a basis for a fully-rounded education at the undergraduate level.
+The School of Architecture offers a five-year program leading to a Bachelor of Architecture, a professional degree accredited by the National Architectural Accrediting Board (NAAB).
+The School’s architecture curriculum is designed to prepare students for diverse opportunities in the profession, offering a broad cultural and intellectual foundation in the liberal arts vis-à-vis the design of environments across all scales.
+The discipline of architecture interpreted as a cultural practice anchors a well-rounded education at the undergraduate level.
 Students develop their knowledge and design skills within a framework of studios and courses that stimulate research and debate into the nature and role of architecture as a cultural practice with profound social and environmental implications.

 The content of the curriculum, based on a wide cultural view of architecture, reflects broad ethical values.
 Faculty-student interaction is conducted on an intensive basis in the design studio and other classes.
-Within this framework faculty members encourage students to develop their individual interests and strengths, with a constant stress on fundamentals and a basic commitment.
-This is intended to equip the graduate with a lasting ability to produce an architectural design that is a meaningful synthesis of the social, aesthetic and technological.
-The relationship between architecture and other creative disciplines is stressed through the five years.
+Within this framework, faculty encourage students to develop their individual interests and strengths, with a recurring emphasis on and basic commitment to design fundamentals.
+This is intended to equip graduates with a lasting ability to produce architectural design that is a meaningful synthesis of social, aesthetic, and technological considerations.
+The relationship between architecture and other creative disciplines is stressed across all five years of study.
 Students are encouraged to express themselves both verbally and visually.

-In a moment where the nature, role and scope of the architect is rapidly assuming new directions and dimensions in both the social and technological domains, the school emphasizes the principles of design and their underlying human values, while preparing students to respond positively to change.
-The program seeks to engender a strong sense of the responsibilities of service and leadership, team-work and individual creativity essential to the development of principled professionals dedicated to interpreting and constructing the spatial needs of the community.
-The five-year design sequence is carefully structured to introduce the student to the principles of architectonics, the investigation of program and site, structures and environmental and building technologies, in a comprehensive and integrated curriculum.
-The studios comprise an introduction to the basic elements of form, space and structure; complex institutional design problems in their urban context; and a year-long thesis that demonstrates the student’s ability to synthesize a comprehensive understanding of architecture in society.
-The essential skills of drawing, model-making and design development are complemented by a full investigation of the analytical and critical uses of digital technologies.
-The study of world architecture and urbanism is deepened by the understanding of individual cultures, environmental and technological issues at every scale.
-The theory of the discipline, past and present, is investigated through the close analysis of critical texts and related to the theory and practice of other arts, such as public art, film and video.
-The position of the School of Architecture, together with the Schools of Art and Engineering and the Faculty of Humanities and Social Sciences, offers a unique opportunity for interaction and interdisciplinary research and experience.
+In a moment when the role and scope of the architect is rapidly assuming new dimensions in social and technological domains, the School emphasizes design principles and their underlying human values while preparing students to respond positively to change.
+Cooper’s program seeks to engender a strong sense of the responsibilities of service and leadership, teamwork, and individual creativity essential to developing principled professionals dedicated to interpreting and constructing the spatial needs of their communities.
+The five-year undergraduate design sequence is carefully structured to introduce students to the principles of architectonics, the investigation of program and site, structures, and environmental and building technologies, in a comprehensive and integrated curriculum.
+Design studios introduce the basic elements of form, space, and structure; complex institutional design problems in their urban context; and a year-long thesis that demonstrates the student’s ability to synthesize a comprehensive understanding of architecture in society.
+The essential skills of drawing, model-making, and design development are complemented by analytical and critical uses of digital technologies.
+Study of world architecture and urbanism is deepened by an understanding of individual cultures and environmental and technological issues at every scale.
+The theory of the discipline, past and present, is investigated through a close analysis of critical texts and related to the theory and practice of other arts, such as public art, film, and video.
+The position of the School of Architecture, together with the School of Art, the Albert Nerken School of Engineering, and the Faculty of Humanities and Social Sciences, offers a unique opportunity for interaction and interdisciplinary research and experience.

-The Cooper Union’s location in New York City in the heart of downtown Manhattan provides a stimulating professional, social and cultural context for the education of an architect and an urban laboratory for the study of design in society.
-The numerous cultural institutions of the city provide an inexhaustible resource for research and experience outside the studio and classroom.
+The Cooper Union’s location in New York City, in the heart of downtown Manhattan, provides a stimulating professional, social, and cultural context for the education of an architect, as well as an urban laboratory for the study of design in society.
+The city’s numerous cultural institutions provide an inexhaustible resource for research and experience outside the studio and classroom.

-The school’s faculty includes nationally and internationally recognized architects; the school’s diverse student body consists of highly talented and motivated individuals and its distinguished alumni are leaders in architecture and related fields.
+The school’s faculty includes nationally and internationally recognized architects, and its diverse student body consists of highly talented and motivated individuals; its distinguished alumni are leaders in architecture and related fields.

 Master of Science in Architecture Post-Professional Degree